Otro Día Más Sin Verte: Production

 Jon Secada was a backup vocalist for Cuban singer Gloria Estefan in 1989.
 He became close friends with Gloria and her husband, Emilio Estefan who helped guide Secada into the music business.
 Secada released his self-titled debut album in 1992 with SBK Records.
 The recording was made up of English-language compositions and two Spanish-language tracks.
 It was certified triple platinum by the Recording Industry Association of America (RIAA), denoting shipments of three million copies.
 His popularity as a singer grew with the release of his debut album.
 While on tour for the album, Secada remarked on how Emilio began coining the idea of releasing a full-length Spanish-language recording.
 Emilio had the idea after realizing that SBK Records never released a Spanish-language album.
 According to Secada, writing in his autobiography, Emilio pitched his ideas to EMI Latin, a subsidiary of Capitol EMI Records.
 Secada explained that Emilio went "full throttle" and wanted Secada to be a crossover artist with "major international appeal."

 After Secada's debut album was a commercial success, Emilio met the executives at EMI Records.
 Emilio explained to the executives about Secada's background and that an album in Spanish by Secada wouldn't cost them anything because "he can do it himself."
 Jose Behar, then-president of EMI Latin, told Emilio that he quickly "recognized the market potential" for Secada.
 Behar suggested to the head of EMI Records, Charles Koppelman, that Secada should record his first Spanish-language album; Koppelman accepted the proposal.

 During the recording sessions, Secada confirmed that Gloria helped translate his English-language recordings into Spanish.
 He said that she told him to record songs that he would be comfortable with singing throughout his career as a singer.
 She later told Secada and Emilio to not "translate everything literally" but to "keep the same theme of the song in play."
-Secada wrote in his autobiography that he was "grateful" that he and Gloria grew up in Miami, Florida and spoke two languages.
+Secada wrote in his autobiography that he was "grateful" that he and Gloria grew up in Miami, and spoke two languages.
 Secada said that recording in Spanish was "instinctively more passionate" when compared to his recordings in English, he also explained that it gave him "a different connection to the music as well."
 However, Chris Morris of Billboard, said that Secada lacked the emotional range that was present in his English-language debut album.
 Two of the songs "Angel" and the title track were originally on the English-language album as Spanish tracks.
 Four of the songs, including "Como En Un Sueño", "Tu Amor Es Mi Libertad", "Cree En Nuestro Amor", and "Sentir", were translated into Spanish from Secada's debut album.